Questions & Answers

 Q. What if the street tree roots are lifting up the sidewalk?

 Property owners are responsible for the maintenance of sidewalks adjacent to their property.
-However, with proper notice (3-5 working days) the Parks & Recreation Dept. will grind street tree roots found under the sidewalk AFTER the slab/s have been removed by the owner.
+However, with proper notice (3-5 working days) the Parks & Recreation Dept. will evaluate the tree and roots and provide options to the home owner.

 Q. What is the Comprehensive Tree Maintenance Program?